chrisruis/bammix/README.md

   -p POSITIONS [POSITIONS ...], --positions POSITIONS [POSITIONS ...]
                         Set of positions to be checked -r REFERENCE, --reference REFERENCE
-                        Name of reference the reads were mapped against, default MN908947.3 -q BASE_QUALITY, --base_quality BASE_QUALITY
+                        Name of reference the reads were mapped against, will be extracted from the BAM if not provided -q BASE_QUALITY, --base_quality BASE_QUALITY
                         Minimum base quality to include a base in counts, default is to include all bases regardless of quality
   -m MAPPING_QUALITY, --mapping_quality MAPPING_QUALITY
-                        Minimum mapping quality to include a read in counts, default is to include all reads -o O                  Optional prefix for output files, default is no prefix
+                        Minimum mapping quality to include a read in counts, default is to include all reads -o OUTPUT_PREFIX, --output_prefix OUTPUT_PREFIX
+                        Optional prefix for output files, default is no prefix
 ```

 ### Install